whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Little-Lace-Box-Subscription-February-2016-Review-Coupon.md

 <DD>Value $39.99</DD>
 </DL>

 <p>This is amazing.
-Not only do you get a 16" throw pillow, but you get to choose the one you want and shipping is included with this as well!
+Not only do you get a 16" throw pillow, but you get to choose the one you want and shipping is included as well!
 Amazing.</p>

 <p>There are over 9000 designs to choose from and I can't wait to browse through most of it (don't think I can look at even 1000 designs) and have one picked out so when LLB emails the code, I'll be ready with my choice.
 This is exciting!</p>
 <br>